Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 53 points just twice this year.
+- Georgia and its opponents have combined for 54 points or more just once this season.

+- Saturday's over/under is two points higher than the combined 52 PPG average of the two teams.

-- The two teams combine to average 52 points per game, one less than the over/under in this contest.
+- The 36 combined points per game that these two squads have allowed this season are 18 fewer than the 54 total in this contest.

-- This contest's total is 17 points greater than the 36 these two squads combine to allow per game this season.

-- The Bulldogs and their opponents score an average of 47.7 points per game, 5.3 fewer than Saturday's total.
+- The average total in Bulldogs games this season is 47.7, 6.3 points fewer than Saturday's over/under of 54 .

+- The 50.5 PPG average total in Commodores games this season is 3.5 points fewer than this game's over/under.

 Georgia Stats and Trends